TheBrunchBunch/CapstoneProject/README.md

 RETURN a.name   AS Action,
        s.name   AS Source
 LIMIT 50;
-4. For a given tool, list which components it disassembles MATCH (t:Tool {name: "Screwdriver"}) -[:USED_TO]->(a:Action) -[:APPLIED_ON]->(c:Component)
+4. For a given tool, list which components it disassembles:
+MATCH (t:Tool {name: "Screwdriver"})
+      -[:USED_TO]->(a:Action)
+      -[:APPLIED_ON]->(c:Component)
 RETURN a.name   AS Action,
        c.name   AS Component;
-5. For a given component, list which actions disassemble it MATCH (a:Action)
+5. For a given component, list which actions disassemble it:
+MATCH (a:Action)
       -[:APPLIED_ON]->(c:Component {name: "screw"})
 RETURN a.name   AS Action,
        c.name   AS Component;
-6. Find the source literature for a specific action MATCH (a:Action {name: "UNSCREW"}) -[:REQUIRES_SOURCE]->(s:Source)
+6. Find the source literature for a specific action:
+MATCH (a:Action {name: "UNSCREW"})
+      -[:REQUIRES_SOURCE]->(s:Source)
 RETURN s.name   AS Source;